Alex Starling

 Alexander Starling (born February 6, 1989) is an American-Australian professional basketball player for the Forestville Eagles of the NBL1 Central.
 He played college basketball for Palm Beach State College and the Bethune–Cookman Wildcats before embarking on an Australian rules football career after being identified as an international prospect.
 He attempted to crack the ranks of the Australian Football League (AFL) between 2011 and 2014 before eventually returning to basketball and making a name for himself in the NBL1 Central in South Australia.
-He has won three NBL1 Central championships with three different teams and is a three-time league MVP winner.
+He has won four NBL1 Central championships with four different teams and is a three-time league MVP winner.
 He debuted in the National Basketball League (NBL) in 2023 with the Adelaide 36ers.

 Early life and education

 Starling was born in Miami, Florida.
 He grew up in Richmond Heights and attended Leewood Elementary and Richmond Heights Middle School.

 Starling attended Miami Killian Senior High School.
 As a senior in 2006–07, he was named First Team All-Dade, Second Team All State, First Team All-District and Killian High School Male Athlete of the Year.
 He averaged 20.8 points, 10.6 rebounds and 2.4 assists per game.